7 Ways You Can Improve Posture and Ease Your Back Pain

 Reduce “text neck”

 If ever there were a reason to take a break from your smartphone, it’s the dreaded “text neck,” in which your neck juts out and down while viewing a small screen.
 “This is called forward head posture and it is absolutely terrible for your neck and your nervous system,” says Douglas Terry, DC, of Terry Chiropractic Boulder in Boulder, Colorado.
 “This posture stretches the spinal cord which can cause neck pain, disc degeneration, nerve impingement, and disease.”
 A study published in 2017 in Applied Ergonomics suggests that the effects in the neck and upper extremities are mostly short-term, and to a lesser extent, long term.
 The fix, luckily, is easy.
 Simply bring your phone up to eye level.
 Better yet, set it aside and enjoy the world in front of you as much as possible.
 (Here are other sneaky reasons you’re making your neck hurt.)

 Sit up straight

 And when you do plop down in a chair to work, eat, or watch a movie, do a quick body scan: How are you sitting?
 Are you slouching?
 You should sit up straight not only to improve posture, but also to keep your spine happy and healthy.
 If you’re sitting and need to look down, instead of slouching, lean forward at the waist, 15 to 20 degrees and bring your chest to your work rather than looking down from your neck or slouching in your mid-back, Dr. Terry says.
 Be careful to keep your lower spine neutral; overarching creates its own problems.
-(These neck exercises can reduce neck pain by 50 percent.)
+(Find out if posture correctors work and if you should buy one.)

 Wondering how to get better posture?
 There are a number of exercises that will improve balance and are easy to incorporate into your regular routine to better your posture.
 Yoga and Pilates, in particular, target your core and lower back muscles, essential for enhancing your everyday stance.
 Try doing crunches, core crossovers, planks, and the cobra pose (feels amazing, right?!).
 The idea is controlled and stabilizing movements as well as torso mobility to stretch and extend the spine.